edemko/words-words-words/README.md

 pip install -r do/requirements.txt export PYTHONPATH="${PYTHONPATH}:$(pwd)"
 export PATH="${PATH}:/directory/containing/zedo/executable"
+zedo init
 ```

+Something I haven't yet implemented in zedo is the ability to produce a distribution.
+For now, distribute from `.zedo/build/` after `ln -s ../../src/assets ../../src/static .zedo/build/`.

 A particularly useful command is `zedo mini-httpd`, which rebuilds the site and starts an http server on `localhost:10080`.
 Edit `do/mini-httpd.do` to change the port.